 The Department of Environmental Health (DEH) (Tel: (345) 949 6696) is responsible for all waste management and recycling in the Cayman Islands.
 Residential garbage is collected once per week on Grand Cayman, while commercial garbage is collected based on the needs of the individual business.

 There is no charge for residential garbage collection but there is for condo and commercial garbage collection.
 Complexes with 10 or more dwelling places are viewed as commercial establishments.

-Place your garbage on the kerbside on the evening before your scheduled pick-up day to avoid a missed collection as pick-up commences as early as 1am.
+Place your garbage on the kerbside on the evening before your scheduled pick-up day to avoid a missed collection as pick-up commences as early as 3am.
 Garbage containers will not be collected if they are too heavy; so make sure that your garbage container has a maximum capacity of 33 gallons.
 Avoid putting the following items into your garbage container: hot coals, grease/oils, sharp objects, garden waste, dead animals, liquids, household hazardous waste items and electronic appliances.
-Take these items to the George Town Landfill which is open from 7am-6.30pm Monday-Saturday instead.
+Take these items to the George Town Landfill drop off area which is open 24/7.
 Pour water on hot coals before disposing of them as hot coals may reignite several days after a fire has been extinguished.